benjohnbarnes/NestTests/README.md

 ### Inspiration

-The core idea here is inspired by the Quick testing framework, but NestTests takes a very different approach.
+The core idea here is inspired by the [Quick](https://github.com/Quick/Quick) testing framework, but NestTests takes a quite different approach.

 NestTests relies on Swift's first class functions and their capacity to close over and capture state.
 By using this facility, tests can be written in a fluid and natural way, while guaranteeing they run in isolation.